Are backyard eggs wrong?

 I often hear the sentiment “why can’t I eat my neighbor’s backyard chicken’s eggs?
 They lay the eggs, they’re unfertilized, and they’re just sitting there, so why is that wrong?”
 At first glance, it may seem like a victimless crime, but once you learn about the egg industry and how chickens have been selectively bred, then you’ll see the harm.
 The biggest issues are:

 1. Chickens naturally produce around 10-15 eggs a year, but due to humans selectively breeding them, they now produce about 250-300 eggs per year.
-This takes a terrible toll on their bodies, causing suffering, pain, and nutrient deficiencies.
-The eggs should be left alone (or broken up for them) so that the chickens will eat them to get back some of the nutrients that they’ve lost.
+This takes a terrible toll on their bodies, causing nutrient deficiencies, sickness, infection, suffering, pain, and even death.
+The eggs should be left alone (or broken up for them) so that the chickens will eat them to regain some of the nutrients they’ve lost.

-4. As a moral and philosophical stance, those eggs do not belong to us.
+4. As a moral and philosophical stance, those eggs do not belong to us, and animals are not ours to use and exploit for our own personal benefit.
 I stand firm on my principles.

 Please consider the victim in this “victimless” crime.